symptomatic/policies/source/sections/13-disaster_recovery_policy.md

 The tasks outlines below are not sequential and some can be run in parallel.

+1. Secure safety of personnel.
+2. Secure safety of immediate premises.
+3. Contact emergency services, as needed.
-1. Contact Partners and Customers affected - Web Services
+4. Contact Partners and Customers affected - Web Services
-2. Assess damage to the environment - Web Services
+5. Assess damage to the environment - Web Services
-3. Begin replication of new environment using automated and tested scripts, currently Chef and Salt.
-At this point it is determined whether to recover in Rackspace, AWS, Azure, or SoftLayer. - Dev Ops
+6. Begin replication of new environment using automated and tested scripts, currently Chef and Salt.
+At this point it is determined whether to recover in AWS, Azure, Galaxy, or Aptible. - Dev Ops
-4. Test new environment using pre-written tests - Web Services
-5. Test logging, security, and alerting functionality - Dev Ops
-6. Assure systems are appropriately patched and up to date. - Dev Ops
-7. Deploy environment to production - Web Services
-8. Update DNS to new environment. - Dev Ops
+7. Back up and export database from failing systems, of possible.
+8. Secure other assets, financials, and investments.

+### 13.5.2.1 Rally Point
+Symptomatic operates various safe houses, backup storage centers, and off-grid facilities to safeguard operations.
+Employees and business partners should ask their manager or account representative about their assigned rally point to indicate that they have read the HIPPA policies and procedures.

 ### 13.5.3 Reconstitution Phase

 This section discusses activities necessary for restoring Symptomatic operations at the original or new site.
 The goal is to restore full operations within 24 hours of a disaster or outage.
 When the hosted data center at the original or new site has been restored, Symptomatic operations at the alternate site may be transitioned back.
 The goal is to provide a seamless transition of operations from the alternate site to the computer center.

 1. Original or New Site Restoration
+   * Secure hazmat protocols (nuclear, bioterrorism, etc) - Facilities
+   * Secure food, supplies, and physical security - Facilities
+   * Secure power infrastructure and power redundancies - Facilities
+   * Re-initiate network connectivity (satellite, cellular, fiber, etc)
+   * Resync dev environment with network backups.
-   * Begin replication of new environment using automated and tested scripts, currently Chef and Salt. - Dev Ops
+   * Begin replication of new environment using automated and tested scripts (.i.e Chef and Salt). - Dev Ops
    * Test new environment using pre-written tests. - Web Services
    * Test logging, security, and alerting functionality. - Dev Ops
    * Deploy environment to production - Web Services
    * Assure systems are appropriately patched and up to date. - Dev Ops
    * Update DNS to new environment. - Dev Ops

 2. Plan Deactivation
    * If the Symptomatic environment is moved back to the original site from the alternative site, all hardware used at the alternate site should be handled and disposed of according to the Symptomatic Media Disposal Policy.